hpc-io/h5bench/docs/source/suiteusage.rst

-To Run the h5bench_write and h5bench_read
+To Run the h5bench_write, h5bench_read, h5bench_write_unlimited, h5bench_append and h5bench_overwrite
 ------------------------------------------------------------------------

-Both h5bench_write and h5bench_read use the same command line arguments:
+All of them use the same command line arguments:

 Single process run: